VolcanicArts/vrcosc.com/docs/V2/chatbox.md

 - Clip - A single part of a Layer that is linked to modules

 ## Useful Links
-For formatting variables that use DateTime, use anything in the `Format specifier` column of this table: https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings.
+For formatting variables that use DateTime, use anything in the `Format Specifier` column of [this table](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings).

 ## Management
 The top left of ChatBox page contains buttons for importing and exporting a config, as well as clearing the timeline.